 Loans to Franchisees.
-Franchisee loan balances consist of term loans made primarily to finance the purchase of franchises and revolving lines of credit primarily for the purpose of funding working capital needs.
-As of June 30, 2022, June 30, 2021, and April 30, 2021 loans with a principal balance more than 90 days past due, or on non-accrual status, are not material.
+Franchisee loan balances consist of term loans made primarily to finance the purchase of franchises and short-term lines of credit primarily for the purpose of funding seasonal working capital needs.
+As of June 30, 2023 and 2022 loans with a principal balance more than 90 days past due, or on non-accrual status, are not material.

 The credit quality of these receivables is assessed at origination at an individual franchisee level.
 Payment history is monitored on a regular basis.
 Based upon our internal analysis and underwriting activities, we believe all loans to franchisees are of similar credit quality.
 Loans are evaluated for collectibility when they become delinquent or more than 90 days past due.
 Amounts deemed to be uncollectible are written off to bad debt expense and bad debt related to these loans has typically been immaterial.
-Additionally, the franchise territory serves as additional protection in the event a franchisee defaults on the loan, as we may revoke franchise rights, write off the remaining balance of the loan and refranchise the territory or begin operating it as company-owned.
+Additionally, the franchise territory serves as additional protection in the event a franchisee defaults on the loan, as we may revoke franchise rights, write off the remaining balance of the loan and refranchise the territory or begin operating it as companyowned.

 H&R Block's Instant RefundSM.
 Our Canadian operations advance refunds due to certain clients from the Canada Revenue Agency (CRA), in exchange for a fee.
 The total fee we charge for this service is mandated by legislation which is administered by the CRA.
 The client assigns to us the full amount of the tax refund to be issued by the CRA and the refund is then sent by the CRA directly to us.
 The amount we advance to clients under this program is the amount of their estimated refund, less our fees, any amounts expected to be withheld by the CRA for amounts the client may owe to government authorities and any amounts owed to us from prior years.
 The CRA system for tracking amounts due to various government agencies also indicates if the client has already filed a return, does not exist in CRA records, or is bankrupt.
 This serves to greatly reduce the amounts of uncollectible receivables and the risk of fraudulent returns.
-H&R Block's Instant RefundsM amounts are generally received from the CRA within 60 days of filing the client's return, with the remaining balance collectible from the client.
+H&R Block's Instant RefundSM amounts are generally received from the CRA within 60 days of filing the client's return, with the remaining balance collectible from the client.

 Credit losses from these receivables are not specifically identified and charged off; instead we review the credit quality of these receivables on a pooled basis, segregated by the tax return year of origination with older years being deemed more unlikely to be repaid.
 At the end of the fiscal year, the outstanding balances on these receivables are evaluated based on collections received and expected collections over subsequent tax seasons.
-We establish an allowance for doubtful accounts at an amount that we believe represents the net realizable value.
+We establish an allowance for credit losses at an amount that we believe reflects the receivable at net realizable value.
 In December of each year we charge-off the receivables to an amount we believe represents the net realizable value.

-Current balances and amounts on non-accrual status and classified as impaired, or more than 60 days past due, by tax return year of origination, as of June 30, 2022 are as follows:
+Balances and amounts on non-accrual status and classified as impaired, or more than 60 days past due, by tax return year of origination, as of June 30, 2023 are as follows:

+(in 000s)

-Tax return year of origination Current Balance More Than 60 Days Past Due
+Tax return year of origination Balance More Than 60 Days Past Due

-2021 \$ 4,997 \$ 2,903
+2022 \$ 10,608 \$ 7,920

-2020 and prior 131 131
+2021 and prior 283 283

-5,128 \$ 3,034
+10,891 \$ 8,203

-Allowance (1,439)
+Allowance (1,978)

-Net balance \$ 3,689
+Net balance \$ 8,913